-Switzerland's policy decisions led to increased tension with the international human-rights regime in the 2009 - 2011 period, and this continued in 2011 - 2013.
+Switzerland's policy decisions taken in the form of popular votes have led to increased tensions with the international human-rights regime in recent years.
 In the Swiss political discourse, emphasis is placed on the sovereignty of the people, which expresses itself in popular votes that are only weakly influenced by international legal norms.
-The gap between Swiss citizens' perceptions of sovereignty and the norms of the global human-rights regime widened further in 2011 - 2013.
+The gap between Swiss citizens' perceptions of sovereignty and the norms of the global human-rights regime was not reduced in 2013 - 2014.
+Rather, in the fall of 2014, the Swiss People's Party prepared an initiative for a constitutional amendment that would give Swiss law precedence over international law as long as it was not a narrowly defined peremptory norm (jus cogens).

 Changing patterns of immigration have led to increasing conflict.
 For decades, Switzerland has been dependent on a flexible inflow both of highly qualified and low-skilled employees.
-Hence, the recruitment pattern for foreign labor was always bimodal, showing a strong overrepresentation of foreigners at the bottom and top of the job hierarchy.
+Hence, recruitment of foreign labor was always bimodal, showing a strong overrepresentation of foreigners at the bottom and top of the job hierarchy.
 On the one hand, these labor inflows relieved Switzerland from the burden of paying for the training and education of a large segment of its highly skilled labor force.
 In addition, this flexibility helped to alleviate pressure on the welfare state, since the nation's demographic profile was shifted toward a younger, often foreign-born population with a high employment-participation rate.
-Recent decisions to recruit new, high-skilled immigrants from EU countries have further increased the share of highly qualified foreign employees within the population.
-On the other hand, these high immigration rates - representing about 1% of the population per year - continues to produce considerable social costs associated with integration, and is a persistent source of political conflict.
+In addition, since most of the economic growth in the recent years has been primarily a consequence of an increasing volume of labor (i.e., the number of hours worked has increased due to the presence of more workers, leading in turn to a higher gross domestic product), the growth model is dependent on an increasing inflow of foreign labor.
+On the other hand, these high immigration rates - representing about 1% of the population per year - continue to produce considerable social costs associated with integration.
+This is a persistent source of political conflict.
 In the past, opposition to immigration came largely from lower-class Swiss citizens, who felt themselves to be in competition with foreign workers in the areas of employment, housing and education.
-The new immigration patters have increased concerns felt by middle-class Swiss citizens, who have hitherto enjoyed almost unchallenged status and employment opportunities.
+But the new immigration patterns have also intensified the concerns felt by middle-class Swiss citizens, who have hitherto enjoyed almost unchallenged status and employment opportunities.
 The strong migration of highly skilled labor from Germany, with flows often regionally concentrated, has increasingly called into question local definitions of identity and perceptions of supremacy.